Related Topics• Science & Technology »

 2. Make an appointment:

-- Currently, we offer 3D printing reservations on Wednesdays from 1pm to 4pm at the Main Library.
+- Currently, we offer 3D printing reservations by appointment on Tuesdays from 12pm to 3pm, or via email.
 To reserve your spot, please email 3Dprint@PortlandPublicLibrary.org

 - Sorry!
 Walk-ins cannot be accommodated.